DurgNomis-drol/ha_toyota/README.md

 - From the configuration menu select: [Integrations](https://my.home-assistant.io/redirect/integrations).
 - In the bottom right, click on the [Add Integration](https://my.home-assistant.io/redirect/config_flow_start?domain=toyota) button.
 - From the list, search and select “Toyota Connected Services”.
-- Follow the instruction on screen to complete the set up.
+- Follow the instruction on screen to complete the set-up.
 - After completing, the Toyota Connected Services integration will be immediately available for use.

 ## Contribution